SixLabors/ImageSharp/README.md

 ## License

 - ImageSharp is licensed under the [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0)
-- An alternative Commercial Support License can be purchased **for projects and applications requiring support**.
+- An alternative Six Labors License can be purchased **for projects and applications requiring developer support**.
 Please visit https://sixlabors.com/pricing for details.

 ## Support Six Labors